Speeches for Students on Corruption

 What is the answer?
 Corruption can never be completely eliminated in the same way other serious crimes can not ever completely be removed from society.
 However corruption can be controlled, cases reduced and perpetrators heavily punished.
 Promoting good conduct in political office, positions of power by enforcing laws should be a cornerstone of rooting out the problem.

-See Also: Speech on Peace
+See Also: Speech on Blood Donation

 Corruption can ruin a nation’s reputation and reduce opportunities of investment that every country needs.
 It can damage the chance of overseas opportunities.
 Corruption is a problem all countries have to tackle, starting with homegrown solutions.